HYF-Class20/agile-development-groups1-all-about-trees/planning/user-personas.md

+ **User Persona**
+# Persona 1: Sarah
-# User Personas
+# Role: Environmentalist

-- Name : Radimir

-- Deomographics: 19-year-old-male, is not married yet, living in the city, holds a high a school degree. studying web-development in hack-Your-Future

-- Background: Radimir has been studying web development course for the last three weeks and is passionate about solving complex problems through innovative solutions.
-He enjoys playing video games, spending time with his family, and exploring new technologies

-## Their Role

-- Admin of the project
+#  Admin of the project

-- **Bio**: Radimir is a detail-oriented, analytical, and creative thinker.
-He is motivated by his passion for technology and his desire to make a positive impact on the world.
-He enjoys collaborating with his team members and taking on new challenges.

-- **Needs/Goals**: Radimir's primary goal is to improve the efficiency and effictiveness of his team's software development process.
-He is always looking for new tools and technologies that can help streamline workflows.
+- **Bio**: Sarah is an environmentalist who is passionate about trees and their role in the ecosystem.
+She has a background in environmental science and has worked on various tree-planting and conservation projects.

+- **Needs/Goals**: Sarah wants to raise awareness about the importance of trees and encourage more people to take action to protect them.
+She also wants to learn more about the different types of trees and their unique characteristics.

 - **Frustrations**:
-- Radimir is frustrated by the time and resources wasted on manual testing, debugging, and maintenance.
-He is also frustrated by the lack of flexibility and customization options in some of the existing software development tools.
-  He wants a solution that can adapt to his team's unique needs and workflows.

-- **Scenario 1**: Radimir is assigned to lead a new web development project that requires a some experience in html and css.
+-Sarah is frustrated by the lack of knowledge and awareness about trees in the general public.
+She often encounters people who do not understand the importance of trees and the role they play in mitigating climate change and maintaining a healthy ecosystem.

+- **Scenario 1**: Sarah is organizing a community event to plant trees in a local park.
+She wants to make sure that the event is well-attended and that people understand the importance of the trees they are planting.
+She also wants to provide educational resources and activities to help people learn more about the different types of trees and their role in the ecosystem.

 ---